 Newcastle players 2016 currently number 26 members of the first team squad.
 The current player of the year is Rob Elliott, although Newcastle cancelled their end of season awards following the last campaign.

 The number of Newcastle players on loan is currently eleven.

-Newcastle players wages are said to be among the highest in the Championship, with some still earning the same salary as they did when the club played in the Premier League.
+Newcastle players wages are said to be around average compared to the rest of the sides in the Premier League.

 Two Newcastle players have won the Premier League Golden Boot award.
 The first was Andy Cole in 1994 and the second was Alan Shearer who won the award in 1997.

 Three former Newcastle players have been inducted into the European Hall of Fame - Kevin Keegan, Alan Shearer and Peter Beardsley.